 Written with the sagely input of Thomas Koch, Damien Berry, and Jan De Wet.
 May your Rituals be ever Dark, may your Glimpses of Nature be ever fruitful, and may your Batterskulls never fail to hit home.

-Tired of Magic cards rotating out of Standard every year?
+Magic: The Gathering players!
+Are you tired of cards rotating out of Standard every year?

 Frustrated with your favourite cards getting banned (and your disliked cards getting unbanned)?

 Want to sharpen your Magic skills in an environment with a larger card pool and more tactical possibilities?

 WHAT’S GREAT ABOUT LEGACY?

 Legacy is known as an “eternal” format, as you have access to almost every Magic card ever printed (i.e. you can choose from all card sets that are legal for Constructed play).
 Cards don’t rotate out of Legacy, no matter how long they’ve been in circulation.
 You don’t have to worry about your favourite cards becoming outdated.